-Younger sister to one of Dublin’s most popular restaurants, Eden Bar & Grill is a hipper, more laid back version of the original Eden.
+Younger sister to one of Dublin’s most popular restaurants, Eden Bar & Grill is a hipper, more laid back version of the original Eden (now Nede).
 The décor takes itself less seriously than the Temple Bar stalwart, yet manages to reflect the zeitgeist obsession for mismatched seating, quirky art and a smattering of urban edginess.

 The South William Street space is long and bright with white walls, leafy hanging baskets and lovely bright pendulum lights that accentuate the high ceilings and create a conservatory feel that’s reminiscent of the Temple Bar restaurant.
 Dark wood floors, comfy red seats, an oversized recycled dining table – perfect for groups – and a cool bar mark this contemporary space out as a casual and sociable hang out.

 This Dublin restaurants pleasant setting is matched by welcoming staff who work the floor with that perfect mix of efficiency and charm.
 Jugs of water are discreetly replenished as you dine and staff are up to date with nuances of the menu.